-For those who are less serious about interval training, or are just starting out, some run-of-the mill activity trackers have started to include this functionality as part of their feature-set.
+For those who don’t want to fork out for a fully fledged running watch, some run-of-the mill activity trackers have started to include this functionality as part of their feature-set.

-For example, the recently released Fitbit Charge 2 comes with a built-in interval timer that takes the work out of setting up and following an interval workout.
-You can even tweak the settings to create a tailored workout session.
+For example, the Fitbit Charge 2 and Alta HR come with a built-in interval timer that takes the work out of setting up and following an interval workout.
+You can even tweak the settings to create a tailored session.

 For instance, if you want to complete a 20-minute workout made up of 1-minute intervals, the work period would be 1 minute, the rest period would be 1 minute, and the total number of rounds, or times you want to repeat those intervals, would be 10.
-You can program your Charge 2 to track these intervals by customizing the “Interval Workout” setting via your Fitbit app or the Fitbit.com dashboard.
+You can program your Fitbit to track these intervals by customizing the “Interval Workout” setting via the smartphone app or the Fitbit.com dashboard.

-Now that you have the basic information, it is easy to see that benefits of interval training.
+Now that you are armed with basic information, there are no more excuses.
 Next time you’re out on a run, do a sprint – for just 30 seconds.
 Even one burst of high intensity activity during a steady run can boost your endurance and overall health.